 Out of all forms of vitamin E, the liver tends to target α-tocopherol most for incorporation into lipoproteins.
 This is also the specific isomer commonly used in studies to reverse deficiency symptoms and has the highest bioavailability.

-Alpha-Tocopherol is used as a signalling molecule and is able to inhibit smooth muscle cell proliferation, decrease Protein kinase C (PKC, an enzyme family that plays a role in signal transduction) activity in cells, increase phosphoprotein phosphatase 2A activity, and regulate the the α-tropomyosin gene.
-The inhibition of PKC may be secondary to reducing levels of diacylglycerol (a PKC activator) leaked from the membrane and requires vitamin E to be a constituent of the membrane, which indicates a more chronic inhibition rather than acute.
+Alpha-tocopherol affects cell signalling processes independent of its antioxidant role, and is able to inhibit smooth muscle cell proliferation, decrease Protein kinase C (PKC, an enzyme family that plays a role in signal transduction) activity in cells, increase phosphoprotein phosphatase 2A activity, and regulate the the α-tropomyosin gene.
+The inhibition of PKC may be secondary to reducing levels of diacylglycerol (a PKC activator) leaked from the membrane and requires vitamin E to be a constituent of the membrane.

-Vitamin E requirements tend focus on a plasma concentration range of 12-46µM, resulting in the recommended dietary intake being (according to the NIH) 15mg of natural α-tocopherol or 22.4 international units (IU) for persons over the age of 14 regardless of sex.
+Vitamin E reference plasma concentrations are in the range of 12-46µM, resulting in the recommended dietary intake being (according to the NIH) 15mg of natural α-tocopherol or 22.4 international units (IU) for people over the age of 14 regardless of sex.
 While the recommendations appear to be based exclusively on α-tocopherol equivalents, there are differences between natural sources providing RRR-α-tocopherol (where 15mg is recommended, as 1mg is equivalent to 1.67IU) and synthetic all-rac α-tocopherol (where 10mg is recommended, as 1mg is equivalent to 2.22IU).

-Overt deficiencies are rare, and are usually due to genetic defects in the transport proteins responsible for Vitamin E) or complete malabsorption secondary to alcoholism or intestinal diseases such as Crohn's or cystic fibrosis (without enzyme therapy).
+Overt deficiencies are rare, and are usually due to genetic defects in the transport proteins responsible for vitamin E) or malabsorption secondary to alcoholism or intestinal diseases such as Crohn's disease or cystic fibrosis (without enzyme therapy).

-True vitamin E deficiencies in an otherwise healthy population are rare if not unheard of, with almost all cases of vitamin E deficiency being noted in disease states where fatty acid absorption from the intestines is significantly impaired (e.g. Crohn's)
+True vitamin E deficiencies in an otherwise healthy population are rare, with almost all cases of vitamin E deficiency being noted in disease states where fatty acid absorption from the intestines is significantly impaired (e.g. Crohn's disease).